 The purpose of these waves is to collect data that will enable researchers to determine the attrition rate of teachers and the rate of reentry into the teaching profession, and to examine the characteristics of those who stay in the same school, move schools, leave the teaching profession, and return to the teaching profession.
 In addition, researchers can examine activities and occupations of those teachers who leave the teaching profession, and explore subsequent career patterns of teachers who remain in the profession.

 As an internet-only questionnaire, the BTLS web instrument displays questions that are applicable to the respondent’s teaching status.
 Current teachers are asked questions regarding teaching status and assignments, and their opinions of various aspects of teaching, reasons for moving to a new school, reasons for returning to teaching (if they left after the 2007–08 school year but returned for the 2009–10, 2010–11, or 2011-2012 school year), earnings, and information on having and serving as a mentor.
 The topics for the Former Teacher questionnaire included employment status, their opinions on various aspects of teaching and their current jobs, information on decisions to leave teaching, and whether they had applied for a new teaching position.

-The BTLS follows a national cohort of about 2,000 beginning public school teachers as they leave, return, or continue in the elementary- and secondary-level teaching profession.
-BTLS is conducted on a yearly basis and follows the same group of individuals every year for a period of 5 years.
+The BTLS followed a national cohort of about 2,000 beginning public school teachers as they left, returned, or continued in the elementary- and secondary-level teaching profession.
+BTLS was conducted on a yearly basis and followed the same group of individuals every year for a period of 5 years, from the 2007–08 school-year through the 2011–12 school-year.
 A brief look at the BTLS cohort’s characteristics is presented below.